 Tip Number 2: Find Your Daily Routine

-Whilst working from home may offer you more flexibility with regards to your schedule and working hours, it is important establish a daily routine to provide you with a sense of structure.
+Whilst working from home may offer you more flexibility with regards to your schedule and working hours, it is important to establish a daily routine to provide you with a sense of structure.

-Of course there will be times when you need to be flexible and switch things up and that is perfectly fine!
+Of course, there will be times when you need to be flexible and switch things up and that is perfectly fine!
 But working at completely random times of the day with no set structure will not only harm your productivity but also your ability to differentiate between home and work.

 Pete is one of our Developers, based in Ireland.
-He used to work in our Edinburgh office but switched to full time home working when he decided to return to his homeland.
+He used to work in our Edinburgh office but switched to full-time home working when he decided to return to his homeland.

 "When I moved back to Ireland and began working from home, it was important to establish a normal working day.
 Having a daily routine and structure means I am mentally and physically ready for the day ahead."